samanthagburek/KUSS-repo/ProgressAndGoals.md

     - A masthead page
     - An about page
     - A submissions guidelines page
-		- Submission guideline providing authors w/ submission instructions including plagiarism policies

 ## People

 - Submitting a manuscript creates an account with the role of author.
 	- Prepare database with account information and create endpoints for submitting manuscript
-	- Will implement to assign the role of author when creating account.
 - Users can edit and delete their own accounts.
 	- Create endpoints for updating account info and deleting, making sure to verify authenticity
 - Assigning a referee to a manuscript adds the referee role to that person.